The 8 Famous Cursed Diamonds That Bring Bad Luck

 Diamonds are the ultimate symbol of love and luxury, known to allure people with its sparkle.

-However, some of these shiny rocks are also known to carry dark legacies that have brought misfortune to those who own them.
-These cursed diamonds which have belonged to royal crowns and famous jewels, are associated with tragedies, deaths and disasters.
+However, some of these shiny rocks and crystals are also known to carry dark legacies that have brought misfortune to those who own them.
+These cursed diamonds, which have belonged to royal crowns and famous jewels, are associated with tragedies, deaths and disasters.

 They have been passed down through the hands of the richest throughout history, leaving a trail of misfortune for every single one of them.